 Lake Superior Art Glass also has the unique ability to make glass art right before your eyes.
 Our specialized workstation in the front window allows you to watch our live demonstrations from the sidewalk, or better yet, come inside and get up close and personal while the artist works.

-Owner Dan Neff has been blowing glass since 2003 and he instantly knew this was an art that he wanted to master.
-Since then Dan has shown his work around the country and has worked with and learned from world-renowned glass artists.
+Owner Dan Neff, pictured right, working on his torch in the front window, has been blowing glass since 2003 and instantly knew this was an art that he wanted to master.
+Since then, Dan has shown his work around the country and has worked with and learned from world-renowned glass artists.
 Dan loves to share his passion for glass with others.

 Don’t just take our word for it though.
 Check out our testimonials page!

 How Lake Superior Art Glass got its start